shopware5/devdocs/source/developers-guide/payment-plugin/index.md

 ```

 ## Backend configuration
-For our example plugin we just need a configuration field for the url of the payment provider.
+For our example plugin we need a configuration field for the url of the payment provider.
 For testing purposes we set the default url to our demo payment provider to handle the requests.

 `SwagPaymentExample/Resources/config.xml`:
 ```